-Damp is one of the most common problems in UK property.
+Damp is one of the most common problems in properties throughout Great Britain.
 Ignore damp at your peril – it quickly leads to mould and mould in turn leads to rot, such as dry rot.
 Below are some handy pointers on some of the more common forms of dampness that are found in properties and some handy tips on what to do is you suspect you have a damp problem:

 As the name Rising Damp suggests, this damp rises from a water source below.
 The most common cause of rising damp is the breakdown of an existing damp proof course, or not having a damp proof course at all.
 Some older properties were built without a damp proof course at all.
 Blocked up chimneys, hermetically sealed windows or tight fitting doors can also cause problems.

 – Don’t block natural ventilation – especially in older houses.

 – Ensure drains are clear- saturated soil can let water seep into the house.

 – Make sure there are no large trees within 20m of the property.
 Roots can cause damage to drains and footings.

 – Check all guttering and downpipes for blockages.